stasiandr/personal-blog/content/posts/hugo-automation.md

 ?
 Set up automatic builds and deploys with GitHub?
 No
 ```

+### Manual Deployment to Firebase (Optional)

-For now if you want to deploy your website manually, run following:
+If you'd like to deploy your website manually, you can do so with the following commands:

 ```bash
 hugo
 firebase deploy
 ```

-Do not forget to change your baseUrl, because otherwise all your links will be broken!
+> Don't forget to update the baseUrl in your Hugo configuration to ensure your links work correctly.

 ## GitHub Actions

-Create `.github/workflows` folder insinde Hugo project.
-We will build and deploy using npm.
-There you place `deploy.yaml` file:
+### Github Actions Workflow

+Now, let's automate the deployment process with GitHub Actions.
+In your Hugo project, create a `.github/workflows` folder and add a `deploy.yaml` file with the following content:

 ```yaml
 name: Deploy Hugo to Firebase